By Rob Robinette

 Aggressive Track Alignment

 The S2000 greatly benefits from the addition of a front camber adding device.
 There are 3 ways to add front camber.
 Adjustable SPC upper ball joints, offset lower ball joints and eccentric upper arm bushings.
 All of these will allow you to lean the top of the wheel inward for more negative camber.
+Check your rules book because eccentric bushings may be a zero point modification.

 A standard track alignment is around 6º to 7.5º of front caster, -3.5º front camber, -3º rear camber, zero front toe and 0.24 inch rear total toe-in for the AP1 and 0.14 inch rear total toe-in for the AP2.